 The first choice the new blogger has to make is whether to go with a blog hosted by a blog-host or whether to pay for their own hosting and install their own blogging software.
 The hosted option is good for beginners, but not so good for established blogs.
-Getting a hosted blog with a provider such as Google's Blogger means that the blogger can trust in a reliable, stable blog platform that will stand up to lots of traffic.
+According to onblastblog.com, getting a hosted blog with a provider such as Google's Blogger means that the blogger can trust in a reliable, stable blog platform that will stand up to lots of traffic.
 It also means that they have somewhat less control over the appearance and features of their blog.
 They are limited to adding only to the tools and plug-ins that Blogger allows, which while sufficient for most may not be flexlible enough some for some high traffic, specialized blogs.
 The serious blogger may want to move to their own hosting, for which they will probably have to pay.
 Many hosting services allow users to easily install the blogging software of their choice from a start-page or "dashboard".

 The Best Ways to Generate Blog Traffic

 The first key for any blog on any topic is to write well.
 There is enough bad writing on the Internet that anything well-written will stand out so that bloggers can often get readers to return purely on the basis of solid, readable prose.
 The next key element of blogging success is to optimize the blog for search engines.
 This means using keywords and tools to make it visible so that posts will be indexed and rank near the top in search engine results.
 Bloggers should note that search engine optimization is a specialized field in itself and will take much trial and error to master.
 A word of warning: If a blogger is not careful they can get bogged down in studying it and neglect their writing.

 Still another way to generate traffic is to use social media.
 This means using sites like Facebook and Stumbleupon.
 When it comes to Facebook, the blogger may even want to give their blog its own page, this makes it searchable on Facebook and makes new posts easy to share.